-The tiny fuse wire is typically enclosed in a safety sheath to reduce the risk of an arc burst if it burns out suddenly, as can happen in the event of a significant over-current.
+The tiny fuse wire is typically enclosed in a safety sheath to reduce the risk of an arc burst if it burns out suddenly, as can happen in the event of a significant overcurrent.
 Small fuses have translucent sheaths that allow for visual inspection of the fusible element.

-What is fuse?
+What is a fuse?

 "A